Analysis | What to Know About NATO, Putin and Article 5

 Just once, after the Sept.
 11, 2001, attacks on the World Trade Center and the Pentagon.
 The alliance used Airborne Warning and Control System planes to help patrol the skies over the US.
 That was followed by ship monitoring in the Mediterranean Sea, participation in the war in Afghanistan and the training of Iraqi soldiers.

-There’s also Article 4, which allows for a consultation process if any ally believes the “territorial integrity, political independence or security of any of the parties is threatened.”
+One step short of Article 5, Article 4 is a way for allies to consult with each other if any ally believes the “territorial integrity, political independence or security of any of the parties is threatened.”
 Over the years, Article 4 has been invoked seven times, for instance by Turkey, and more recently by a eight European countries when Russia launched its attack in February.
 The consultation can take many forms from exchange of information to discussion on joint policies.

 5. How did the invasion solidify NATO?